 You may have noticed that your child has difficulty in school or problems socializing with other children.
 If so, you may suspect that your child has attention deficit hyperactivity disorder (ADHD).

 The first thing you should do is talk to your doctor.
 Your doctor may recommend your child see a psychologist for further diagnostic assessments.

 The psychologist may ask you to complete a Conners Comprehensive Behavior Rating Scales (Conners CBRS) parent form if they agree that your child shows typical ADHD behaviors.

 Psychologists must gather details about your child’s home life to properly diagnose ADHD.
 A Conners CBRS parent form will ask you a series of questions about your child.
 This helps your psychologist gain a full understanding of their behaviors and habits.
 By analyzing your responses, your psychologist can better determine whether or not your child has ADHD.
 They can also look for signs of other emotional, behavioral, or academic disorders.
 These disorders can include depression, aggression, or dyslexia.

 The Conners CBRS is suitable in assessing children ages 6 to 18.
 There are three Conners CBRS forms:

 - one that’s a self-report to be completed by the child

-The Conners rating system collects answers from parents, teachers, and adolescent patients themselves in order to create a comprehensive inventory of a child’s behaviors.
-The multiple choice questions range from, “How often does your child have trouble going to sleep at night?” to, “How hard is it to focus on a homework assignment?”
+These forms ask questions that help screen for emotional, behavioral, and academic disorders.
+Together they help create a comprehensive inventory of a child’s behaviors.
+The multiple-choice questions range from “How often does your child have trouble going to sleep at night?” to “How hard is it to focus on a homework assignment?”

-Often, the test will be distributed routinely to schools, pediatric offices, and treatment centers to screen for ADHD.
-Not only does this help to diagnose children who otherwise may have been overlooked, but it also offers a point of comparison for those who do suffer from ADHD.
+These forms are often distributed to schools, pediatric offices, and treatment centers to screen for ADHD.
+Conners CBRS forms help to diagnose children who otherwise may have been overlooked.
+They also help children who have ADHD understand the severity of their disorder.

 - measure hyperactivity in children and adolescents